-6. Training Required Within 30 Days of Employment
+FD/LF Handbook 5.2 6.
+Training Required Within 30 Days of Employment

 All child care personnel, including substitutes and volunteers who work in a home that offers care to infants must have training regarding guidance on safe sleep practices, preventing shaken baby syndrome and abusive head trauma; recognition of signs and symptoms of shaken baby syndrome and abuse head trauma; strategies for coping with crying, fussing, or distraught child and the development and vulnerabilities of the brain in infancy in early childhood within 30 days of hire at the home.
-For child care personnel, including substitutes and volunteers, to satisfy this requirement the training must be accomplished through one of the following methods: the DCF Health Safety and Nutrition course, Department's Safe Sleep course or the Early Learning Florida's Safe Sleep Practices course.
+For child care personnel, including substitutes and a.
+Safe Sleep/Shaken Baby Syndrome Training volunteers, to satisfy this requirement the training must be accomplished through one of the following methods: the DCF Health Safety and Nutrition course, Department's Safe Sleep course or the Early Learning Florida's Safe Sleep Practices course.
 Documentation of training must be maintained on the department's training transcript in the child care personnel record.